Arskan

-Arskan is a computer software company based in Lyon, France founded in 2016.
-It develops technologies allowing the visualization of massive 3D data.
+Arskan was a computer software company that was based in Lyon, France.
+It was founded in 2016 and developed technologies that allowed the visualisation of 3D data.

 Description

-Arskan is a young innovative company.
-It develops technologies for the compression and progressive transfer of massive 3D data.
-These technologies come from the research work of the CNRS.
-They allow data visualization of massive 3D data on the web.
-They are patented.
+Arskan was a French company that developed technology for the compression and progressive transfer of massive 3D data.
+The technology originated from the research work of the LIRIS.
+They allow data visualization of massive 3D data on the web and are patented.

 In 2017, Arskan and SATT Pulsalys signed an operating license for technologies from the Laboratory of Computer Science in Image and Information Systems (LIRIS).

+In February 2023, Arskan went into liquidation.

 Services

-Arskan markets a solution for viewing and exploiting complex 3D files on the Internet.
-The size of the files is reduced thanks to compression algorithms, a technology from LIRIS, allowing the exploitation of data from massive 3D files.
+Arskan marketed technologies for viewing and exploiting complex 3D files on the Internet.
+The size of the files is then reduced using compression algorithms, a technology from LIRIS, allowing the exploitation of data from massive 3D files.

 Digital twins

-Arskan is part of the CAJuN consortium: Automated creation and management of a collaborative, interactive and real-time digital twin.
+Arskan had been part of the CAJuN consortium: Automated creation and management of a collaborative, interactive and real-time digital twin.
 The other stakeholders in this consortium are Lyon Parc Auto, National Center for Scientific Research (CNRS), National Institute of Applied Sciences of Rennes (INSA) and Pulsalys.